Streaming Algorithms for Geometric Steiner Forest: Streaming Dynamic Programming: Query Time and Space

-\paragraph{Generalizing the MST algorithm to handle subset queries.} Fix some part $P_i$.
-Recall that the $P_i$'s always consist of at most $O(\epsilon^{-2})$ cells (which are quad-tree squares), plus $O(\epsilon^{-2})$ active portal points.
-Hence, a natural first attempt is to make the $\ell_0$-samplers to sample only on these clipping squares defined by $P_i$.
-Unfortunately, this approach would not work, since the squares are not known in advance and may be very small (i.e., degenerate to a point), so sampling a point from them essentially solves the INDEX problem.
+\paragraph{Generalizing the MST algorithm to handle subset queries.}\footnote{ Here we assume the reader has some familiarity with the MST algorithm of \cite{FIS08}; we provide a more detailed overview of \cite{FIS08} in \Cref{sec:proof_mst_add}.} Fix some part $P_i$.
+Recall that the $P_i$'s always consist of at most $O(\epsilon^{-2})$ cells (which are quadtree squares), plus $O(\epsilon^{-1})$ active portal points.
+Hence, a natural first attempt is to use or modify the $\ell_0$-samplers so that they sample only from the squares defined by $P_i$.
+Unfortunately, this approach would not work, since the squares are not known in advance and may be very small (i.e., degenerate to a single point), so sampling a point from them essentially solves the INDEX problem.

-Therefore, when estimating $\MST(P_i)$, we still use the original $\ell_0$-samplers, and we employ a careful sampling and estimation step.
-We sample from the whole point set maintained by the sketch $\mathcal{K}$ by querying the $\ell_0$-samplers, but we only keep the sampled points contained in $P_i$.
-We execute the stochastic BFS from these points that are kept, restricting the BFS to the points contained in $P_i$.
+Therefore, to estimate $\MST(P_i)$, we still use the original $\ell_0$-samplers, and we employ a careful sampling and estimation step.
+We sample from the whole point set maintained by the sketch $\mathcal{K}$ but keep only the samples contained in $P_i$.
+We execute the stochastic-stopping BFS from the points that are kept, restricting the BFS to points contained in $P_i$.

-One outstanding problem of this sampling method is that if the number of points in $P_i$, or to be exact, the number of non-zero entries of level-$i$ $\ell_0$-samplers, is only a tiny portion of that of the full sketch, then with high probability, we do not sample any point from $P_i$ at all.
-Hence, in this case, no stochastic BFS can be performed, and we inevitably answer $0$ for the number of successful BFS's.
-This eventually leads to an additive error.
-We summarize the additive error and the whole idea of the above discussions in \cref{lemma:streaming_mst_add}.
+One outstanding problem of this sampling method is that if the number of points in $P_i$, or to be exact, the number of non-zero entries of level-$i$ $\ell_0$-samplers, is only a tiny portion of that of the entire point set, then with high probability, we do not sample any point from $P_i$ at all.
+In this case, no BFS can be performed, and we inevitably answer $0$ for the number of successful BFS's, which eventually leads to some overall additive error.
+The next lemma summarizes the above discussion and provides a bound on this additive error.